 Configure the Load Agent

 Step 1 – Define the maximum users per Load Agent

 Users per agent are the maximum number of virtual users that each Load Agent can provide.

 It’s important to remember that large numbers of simulated users will require large amounts of hardware resources.
 Contact your DevOps team to develop a strategy for resource allocation.

 - Locate and open the file named application.conf.
-It is located in core-server/etc.
+It is located in the core-server-etc directory.

 - Locate and open config.yml.
-It is located at core-server/etc.
+It is located in core-server-etc.

 - First, we have to configure the baseURL